gozdeozalpay/hpsb_case_study/README.md

 9. Click "Try it Out"

-10. Write any product you want to get recommendation.
+10. Write any product you want to get recommendation and hit execute.

 11. Wait for the finish and you can see the final results in response body.